ttrefoni/DPHPT/README.md

 ## Section A, list of included scripts

 1: [auto_docker_server_new_wait.sh](auto_docker_server_new_wait.sh)
-    This script is used to initilaize the overall hyper-parameter tuning process.
+    This script is used to initialize the overall hyper-parameter tuning process.
 It accepts user input over the Docker Image to use, the output location, and the number of tunes to run simultaneously.
 Next it runs the tuning process, monitors progress, and collects the output metrics.

 2: [create_hps_grid.py](template/create_hps_grid.py)
     This script creates the original hps grid for grid search.
 By updating the hps set in this script you can adjust the overall hps which will be tested.

 2: [man_hp_grid.py](template/man_hp_grid.py)
-    This script is used to track which hyper-parameters have already been tested in order to ensure that a combinaiton of hyper-parameters is not tested more than once. [auto_docker_server_new_wait.sh](auto_docker_server_new_wait.sh) will call this script throughout the tuning process to manage the .csv files which track which hyperparameters have already been tested and which are still available.
+    This script is used to track which hyper-parameters have already been tested in order to ensure that a combination of hyper-parameters is not tested more than once. [auto_docker_server_new_wait.sh](auto_docker_server_new_wait.sh) will call this script throughout the tuning process to manage the .csv files which track which hyperparameters have already been tested and which are still available.

 3. [compare_col_w_aval.py](template/compare_col_w_aval.py)
     This script is used in [auto_docker_server_new_wait.sh](auto_docker_server_new_wait.sh) to check the hps_tested against those that are output in from [collate_metrics.py](template/collate_metrics.py).
 This helps to resolve issues that would come up if the tuning process gets interrupted.
 This script compares the potential hyperparameter combinations with those that have already been completed.